NSharick/classification-project/readme.md

 ### Next Steps:

+- Since our highest performing model had an accuracy score only 3% higher than baseline the focus of further work would be on refining the model to increase predictive accuracy

+- To do this:
-- Use the data/information produced from the above recomended actions to bolster our understanding of drivers of customer churn and to refine our machine learning models to better predict customer churn
+    - I would use the data/information produced from the above recomended actions to bolster our understanding of drivers of customer churn and to refine our machine learning models to better predict customer churn

-- Further investigate features and feature engineering that could help increase our model's predictive accuracy
+    - I would further investigate features and feature engineering that could help increase our model's predictive accuracy

-- Further investigate the interrelationship of customer features could produce additional drivers of customer churn and actionable items to reduce that churn
+    - I would further investigate the interrelationship of customer features could produce additional drivers of customer churn and actionable items to reduce that churn